raml-org/raml-spec/versions/raml-10/raml-10.md

 |Target | Description |
 |:--------|:------------|
 | API | The root of a RAML document
-| DocumentationItem | An item in the collection of items that is the value of the root-level documentation property
+| DocumentationItem | An item in the collection of items that is the value of the root-level documentation node
-| Resource | A resource (relative URI) property, root-level or nested
+| Resource | A resource (relative URI) node, root-level or nested
-| Method | A method property
+| Method | A method node
-| Response | A property of the responses property, whose key is an HTTP status code
+| Response | A declaration of the responses node, whose key is an HTTP status code
-| RequestBody | The body property of a method
+| RequestBody | The body node of a method
-| ResponseBody | The body property of a response
+| ResponseBody | The body node of a response
 | TypeDeclaration | A data type declaration (inline or in a global types collection), header declaration, query parameter declaration, URI parameter declaration, or a property within any of these declarations, where the type property can be used
-| Example | Either an example or examples property
+| Example | Either an example or examples node
-| ResourceType | A resource type property
+| ResourceType | A resource type node
-| Trait | A trait property
+| Trait | A trait node
 | SecurityScheme | A security scheme declaration
-| SecuritySchemeSettings | The settings property of a security scheme declaration
+| SecuritySchemeSettings | The settings node of a security scheme declaration
-| AnnotationType | A property of the annotationTypes property, whose key is a name of an annotation type and whose value describes the annotation
+| AnnotationType | A declaration of the annotationTypes node, whose key is a name of an annotation type and whose value describes the annotation
 | Library | The root of a library
 | Overlay | The root of an overlay
 | Extension | The root of an extension